 “Yare yare daze.”
 Lucille kept her arms crossed.

-As Akayama merged with the Galaxy Zephyr’s Hurricane Armor, her mind spread through the whole galaxy-sized humanoid.
+As Akayama merged with the Galaxy Zephyr’s Hurricane Armor, her mind spread through the whole humanoid.
 “Have we our water world?”

 “No we don’t,” thought her Hurricane.
 “The thumb’s coming down!”